 The amount of time can vary, but the important part is you are meeting some new friends.

 I also found that a lot of my Latin friends were content just speaking Spanish the whole time and only wanted a friend to converse with.
 So basically, I had an informal Spanish lesson with a native speaker without spending a dime.

 Where can you find these Spanish language partners?

-Another site that is focused strictly on language exchanges is Conversation Exchange.
+One site that is strictly focused on language exchanges is Conversation Exchange.